 Access is available via both Old Plenty Road and Williamsons Road for taxi and kiss-and-ride drop-off facilities, which are visible from waiting areas.

 The station’s rock walls were constructed using stone excavated from the project area.
 Native trees have been used for landscaping, creating a range of spaces to enjoy.

 Linking with the school crossing, a large public space offers a safe meeting area while reducing the need for pedestrians and vehicles to mix.

 - 11 accessible spaces.

-A separate bike storage area will be built in the public forecourt using recycled timber, with easy access to the path and the station.
+A separate bike storage area has been built in the public forecourt using recycled timber, with easy access to the path and the station.